DO THEY SELL BASEBALL CARDS AT WALGREENS

 Typically the baseball card selection at Walgreens includes a modest offering of the current year’s Topps, Panini, and Leaf branded trading card products.
 Available items usually span both the flagship Topps Series 1 and Series 2 baseball card sets as well as special theme and insert variations from those brands.
 Retail prices tend to be inline with national MSRPs, with individual packs retailing between $1-5 and larger boxes of 12 packs or ‘hobby packs’ of 36 cards selling for $10-30 depending on the specific product line.

-Read also: 2022 MOSAIC BASEBALL CARDS
+Read also: BEST BASEBALL CARDS TO BUY NOW

 Beyond the newest release season, Walgreens also tends to carry some backstock of card products from the prior 1-2 years in more limited supply.
 This helps address any late season interest in older products or allows Walgreens to continue satisfying basic customer demand throughout the year between annual release cycles.
 The backstock selection varies by individual store based on sell-through rates so choices can be inconsistent.